hjacobcarlson/hjacobcarlson.github.io/content/publication/measuring-displacement.md

 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "Research has repeatedly found that displacement is not more likely in gentrifying neighborhoods.
-Since the dependent variable – displacement – is difficult to measure, researchers resort to a variety of proxy measures for it.
-I classify three types of proxies: a population approach that measures compositional changes in neighborhoods over time, an individual approach that measures individual housing mobility, and a motivational approach which traces both individual mobility as well as the reasons why a household moved to determine whether that move was involuntary.
+Since the dependent variable - displacement — is difficult to measure, researchers resort to a variety of proxy measures for it.
+I classify three types of proxies: a population approach that measures compositional changes in neighborhoods over time, an individual approach that measures individual housing mobility, and a motivational approach that traces both individual mobility as well as the reasons why a household moved to determine whether that move was involuntary.
 I examine the prevalence of these approaches across a sample of the literature.
-I then test the commensurability of the proxy measures with data from New York City by comparing the rank-orderings of neighborhoods with the most and least displacement.
+I then test the commensurability of the proxy measures with data from New York City by comparing the rank orderings of neighborhoods with the most and least displacement.
 I find widely different results across the approaches.
 I explain these results by examining the underlying mechanisms of displacement that are masked by the other approaches."

 abstract_short = ""